GoogleChrome/developer.chrome.com/site/en/docs/devtools/remote-debugging/index.md

 TODO inline image

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/y9AaD4jeSmPRG4sQSylM.png", alt="Select Element", width="42", height="40" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/y9AaD4jeSmPRG4sQSylM.png", alt="Select Element", width="42", height="40" %}

 You can also tap an element on your Android device screen to select it in the **Elements** panel.
 Click **Select Element**